hamilyon/customer-api/README.md

 If 10000+ RPS was in sight, I would suggest (not in particular order)
 1) compiled language, like Rust or C++
-2) scalable data store, loke postgres or MariaDB for given task
+2) scalable data store, like Postgres or MariaDB for given task
 3) nginx reverse proxy
 4) denser serialization format, like protobuf